fraburnham/hackerrank-challenges/README.md

 hackerrank-challenges
 =====================

-Solutions for various hackerrank.com challenges.
+Complete and incomplete solutions for various hackerrank.com challenges.
 Mostly in clojure.